OpenEvalProject/evals/manuscripts/elife-19113/v1/manuscript.md

 ## Results

-## Behavioral data
+### Behavioral data

 Listeners’ source appearance detection performance in the Active group is shown in Figure 1B.
 Listeners were more accurate and quicker to detect source apperance when the scene structure was temporally regular (REG) versus random (RAND; d’ F(1,12) = 100.7, p<0.001; detection times F(1,12) = 17.61, p<0.01).
 This effect occurred independently of the temporal structure of the appearing component (d’ F(1,12) = 0.075, p=0.789; detection times F(1,12) = 4.23, p=0.062).
 Additionally, listeners were quicker (by ~27 ms) to detect source appearance when it was temporally regular (detection times F(1,12) = 5.70, p<0.050), although this effect did not extend to d’ (F(1,12) = 2.29, p=0.156).
 Thus temporally regular scenes are associated with enhanced detection performance and in a manner independent of the temporal structure of the appearing source.
 Overall, the mean hit rate was high (mean = 76.1%, ranging from 57 to 97% across listeners) and mean false alarm rate low (mean = 6.25%, ranging from 0 to 18.8%).

-## MEG data
+### MEG data

-## Scene-evoked response
+#### Scene-evoked response

 The neural response evoked by scene onset (i.e. prior to any scene change) is characterized by a series of deflections at around 80, 110 and 200 ms, with topographies corresponding to the commonly observed M50, M100 and M200 onset-response components (Eggermont and Ponton, 2002).
 From around 300 ms post onset, the response settles to a sustained amplitude.

-We searched for differences between responses to the onset of REG and RAND scenes using cluster-based permutation statistics (shown in
+We searched for differences between responses to the onset of REG and RAND scenes using cluster-based permutation statistics (shown in Figure 2).
+Scene temporal structure had a significant effect on the evoked response from 436 ms in the Passive group and from 476 ms in the Active group, involving an increase in the sustained response for REG versus RAND conditions (temporal clusters with FWE corrected significance are indicated as thick horizontal green bars in Figure 2; uncorrected clusters are shown as thin light-green bars).
+The topographical patterns for REG and RAND conditions (averaged over the 500–800 ms period of the sustained response) were qualitatively similar in both Passive and Active groups (also shown in Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/19113/elife-19113-fig2-v1.jpg)

 **Figure 2.:** Thick horizontal green lines indicate time points for which there were significant differences between REG and RAND conditions (p<0.05 FWE corrected at the cluster level; Thin light-green lines show uncorrected clusters).
 Purple lines indicate (jackknife-estimated) latencies of the onset of the REG versus RAND effect (horizontal and vertical portions indicate mean and jackknife-corrected standard error, respectively).
-Also shown are topographical patterns at the time of the sustained response (500–800 ms post scene onset), which are characterized by a dipole-like pattern over the temporal region in each hemisphere indicating downward flowing current in auditory cortex (red = source; blue = sink).DOI: http://dx.doi.org/10.7554/eLife.19113.004
+Also shown are topographical patterns at the time of the sustained response (500–800 ms post scene onset), which are characterized by a dipole-like pattern over the temporal region in each hemisphere indicating downward flowing current in auditory cortex (red = source; blue = sink).

 To test whether the onset latency of the scene structure effect was significantly different between groups, we used a jackknife resampling procedure previously shown to be highly sensitive to latency effects (Miller et al., 1998; Ulrich and Miller, 2001).
 This involved repeatedly resampling the grand averaged RMS time-course and for each subsample, computing the earliest latency at which the REG versus RAND difference was larger than variability in the baseline period (see Materials and methods).
 Mean onset latencies for each group are shown as vertical purple lines in Figure 2 (289 ms for Passive; 412 ms for Active).
 Although the scene structure effect emerged on average, 123 ms earlier in the Passive versus Active groups, there was no significant difference in onset latency between groups (jackknife adjusted two-sample t(25) = −1.35, p=0.188).
 Neither was there a main effect of group (p=0.48) or scene structure by group interaction (p=0.31) when conducting ANOVA on the magnitude of the sustained response (averaged from 500–800 ms).
 This was also the case for earlier time-windows during the M50, M100 and M200 components (all p’s >0.19).

 In summary, when MEG responses are timelocked to scene onset, regular scene structure results in an increased MEG response from around 400 ms post scene onset.
 Furthermore, the scene-evoked response shows no evidence of attentional modulation, either in terms of an overall difference between Passive and Active groups or the interaction between scene structure and group.

-## Appearance-evoked response
+### Appearance-evoked response

-The appearance-evoked response is shown in
+The appearance-evoked response is shown in Figure 3.
+Note that these data have been baseline corrected relative to the 200 ms period prior to the appearance event.
+Thus, effects reported in this section are specific to the appearance-evoked response and not merely a reflection of the pre-existing REG versus RAND effect observed for the scene-evoked response.

 ![Figure 3.](https://cdn.elifesciences.org/articles/19113/elife-19113-fig3-v1.jpg)

 **Figure 3.:** (A) RMS time-course of the appearance-evoked response showing the main effect of scene temporal structure (REG versus RAND).
 Thick horizontal green lines indicate time points for which there were significant differences in RMS between REG and RAND conditions (p<0.05 FWE corrected at the cluster level; Thin light-green lines show uncorrected clusters).
 Purple lines indicate (jackknife-estimated) latencies of the onset of the REG versus RAND effect (horizontal and vertical portions indicate mean and jackknife-corrected standard error, respectively).
 Also shown are topographical patterns at the time of the appearance-evoked M50 (72–112 ms), M100 (144–188 ms) and M200 (232–360 ms) components.
 (B) Mean RMS over the appearance-evoked M50 period (712–112 ms).
 Asterisk indicates the significant (p<0.05) interaction ([REG>RAND]>[Passive>Active]).
 Error bars represent within-subject standard error of the mean (computed separately for Passive and Active groups.
 (C) Same as panel A but showing main effect of appearing source structure (temporally regular versus random).
-See also Figure 3—figure supplement 1 for the MEG time-course averaged over selected sensors responsive to the appearance-evoked M50 component.DOI: http://dx.doi.org/10.7554/eLife.19113.005
+See also Figure 3—figure supplement 1 for the MEG time-course averaged over selected sensors responsive to the appearance-evoked M50 component.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/19113/elife-19113-fig3-figsupp1-v1.jpg)

 **Figure 3—figure supplement 1.:** (A) MEG from sensors showing positive signal at the time of the appearance-evoked M50 component.
 Thick horizontal green lines indicate time points for which there were significant differences in MEG amplitude between REG and RAND conditions (p<0.05 FWE corrected at the cluster level; Thin light-green lines show uncorrected clusters).
-(B) MEG from sensors showing negative signal at the time of the appearance-evoked M50 component.DOI: http://dx.doi.org/10.7554/eLife.19113.006
+(B) MEG from sensors showing negative signal at the time of the appearance-evoked M50 component.

 In the Active group, the appearance-evoked response is characterized by a typical pattern of M50/M100/M200 deflections frequently observed at sound onset (as seen above) and following changes within an ongoing sound sequence (Martin and Boothroyd, 2000; Gutschalk et al., 2004; Chait et al., 2008; Sohoglu and Chait, 2016).
 Although the responses here are characterized by later latencies (around 90, 150 and 300 ms, respectively) than those typically observed in other studies that report similar deflections.
 This may be due to the higher complexity of the present stimuli, which is known to lead to delayed responses (see e.g. Chait et al., 2008; Sohoglu and Chait, 2016).
 M50 and M200 deflections are also observed in the Passive group but we note with interest the absence of a prominent M100 component, consistent with previous reports of this component being particularly sensitive to attention and/or task-related demands (Ahveninen et al., 2011; Ding and Simon, 2012; Königs and Gutschalk, 2012; Sohoglu and Chait, 2016).